 Anyone who uses drugs intravenously also has an increased risk of developing other conditions and diseases.
 One danger is that the drugs can cause memory problems.
 In fact, drugs can impact a person’s short-term and long-term memories.
 They may cause issues with a person remembering simple things, such as when to pick a child up from school or when to go to the grocery store.
 Long-term memory problems can make the individual forget the names of close friends.

-In addition to HIV and sexually transmitted diseases, there is also a chance that IV drug users can spread other diseases to each other.
-There are clean needle exchanges for anyone who uses IV drugs to only have clean or new needles and to avoid such infections.
+In addition to HIV and sexually transmitted diseases, there is also a chance that IV drug use spreads other diseases as well.
+There are clean needle exchanges available for anyone who uses IV drugs.
+This is to ensure that clean or new needles are being used to avoid infections.

 If you worry that someone you love has an addiction to an IV drug such as heroin or meth, you should look for the physical signs of addiction.
-You may want to look around the house for signs that the person is a user.
+You may want to look around the house for other signs as well.
 They may have hidden paraphernalia around the house, including the small plastic bags and glass vials that once held the drugs.
 You may find dirty needles or the orange caps that sit on the ends of the needles around the house.

 When it comes time to help a loved one, you may want to stage an intervention with other family members and friends.
 You can all talk about addiction and how it has impacted your lives.
 A treatment center can help too.
-Both inpatient and outpatient programs offer plans that include helping the addict detox and taking the first steps toward recovery.
-If you want to help an IV drug user, talking to a treatment center is your best course of action
+Both inpatient and outpatient programs offer plans that include helping with detox and taking the first steps toward recovery.
+If you want to help a loved one struggling with a IV drug addiction, talking to a treatment center is your best course of action